 9. Disenchantment

-and we missed the range of activities and more liberal atmosphere of
+lake decreased, and we missed the range of activities and more liberal

 8. Getting to Know You: Diane and I first dated in